cbutton01/solo-project-6-29/README.md

   * Grid is a bit more finnicky than in angular.
 I am having trouble getting my article components to display the way I want them to.
   * Because of the way React is set up with app.jsx I'm finding it difficult to line my background image up the way I want it to look.
   * The links will not stop being blue and underlined, and I don't know why.
+  * When you loop through a component it makes it harder to apply css grid to those components